MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Calendar/New-MgUserCalendarEvent.md

     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
-    - `[AllowNewTimeProposals <Boolean?>]`: true if the meeting organizer allows invitees to propose a new time when responding; otherwise, false.
+    - `[AllowNewTimeProposals <Boolean?>]`: true if the meeting organizer allows invitees to propose a new time when responding; otherwise false.
 Optional.
 Default is true.
     - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
 Navigation property.
 Read-only.
 Nullable.
       - `[Id <String>]`: Read-only.
       - `[ContentType <String>]`: The MIME type.
       - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
       - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-      - `[Name <String>]`: The attachment's file name.
+      - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
       - `[Size <Int32?>]`: The length of the attachment in bytes.
     - `[Attendees <IMicrosoftGraphAttendee[]>]`: The collection of attendees for the event.
       - `[Type <String>]`: attendeeType